The practical AI engineering path for builders who cannot wait four years.

 Tools you will use, not just hear about.

 These are the technologies the course works with directly.
-No marketing logos.
 If a tool is on this wall, you will configure it, run it, and ship something with it.

 Model API